Sioux Lookout: Music

 Lawrence Martin, a Juno Award-winning musician, was the mayor of Sioux Lookout during the 1990s.
 Martin is now mayor of Cochrane, and was once a member of the TVOntario board of directors.
 Also, a concert series called S.L.Y.M (Sioux Lookout Youth Music) Productions supplies the town with local and out-of- town bands for the town's ear drums.
 To date, S.L.Y.M has featured the local bands of Darkness Deprived, Red Radio, Double Helix, and The Four Ohms.
 S.L.Y.M. also regularly hosts open coffee houses to showcase local acoustic talent.
 The Sioux Lookout Cultural Centre for Youth and the Arts is under construction and will include a recording studio for aspiring local artists.

 Sports

 Sioux Lookout was home to the Sioux Lookout Flyers, a Junior A team in the Superior International Junior Hockey League, which folded in 2012.
 Also hosted every year is a First Nations hockey tournament.

-Ryan Parent, first round NHL draft pick and two-time World Junior Hockey champion, was raised in Sioux Lookout.
+Ryan Parent, first round National Hockey League (NHL) draft pick and two-time IIHF World Junior Championship champion, was raised in Sioux Lookout.
 Parent returns to his home town during the off-season.
 As a member of the Canadian World Juniors team, Parent won two consecutive gold medals in 2006 and 2007.
-He was a first-round draft pick (18th overall) of the Nashville Predators in the 2005 NHL entry draft and was traded to the Philadelphia Flyers on February 17, 2007.
-Ryan Parent officially joined the NHL when he was recalled from the Flyer's AHL affiliate team the Philadelphia Phantoms on February 13, 2008 and took a place on the roster.
+He was a first-round draft pick (18th overall) of the Nashville Predators in the 2005 NHL entry draft and was traded to the Philadelphia Flyers on 17 February 2007.
+Ryan Parent officially joined the NHL when he was recalled from the Flyer's American Hockey League (AHL) affiliate team the Philadelphia Phantoms on 13 February 2008 and took a place on the roster.